nsubstitute/NSubstitute/acknowledgements.md

 Moq is not directly used in NSubstitute, but was a great source of inspiration.
 Moq pioneered Arrange-Act-Assert (AAA) mocking syntax for .NET, as well as removing the distinction between mocks and stubs, both of which have become important parts of NSubstitute.
 Moq is available under the BSD license [https://www.opensource.org/licenses/bsd-license.php].

 ## Jekyll [https://jekyllrb.com/]
 Static website generator written in Ruby, used for NSubstitute's website and documentation.
 Distributed under the MIT license [https://www.opensource.org/licenses/bsd-license.php].
+No longer used sine migration to docfx.

 ## SyntaxHighlighter [https://alexgorbatchev.com/SyntaxHighlighter/]
 Open source, JavaScript, client-side code highlighter used for highlighting code samples on the NSubstitute website.
 Distributed under the MIT License [https://en.wikipedia.org/wiki/MIT_License] and the GPL [https://www.gnu.org/copyleft/lesser.html].

 ## FAKE [https://fsharp.github.io/FAKE/]
 FAKE (F# Make) is used for NSubstitute's build.
 It is inspired by `make` and `rake`.
 FAKE is distributed under a dual Apache 2 / MS-PL license [https://github.com/fsharp/FAKE/blob/master/License.txt].
+No longer used sine migration to source generators.

 ## Microsoft .NET Framework [https://www.microsoft.com/net/]
 NSubstitute is coded in C# and compiled using Microsoft .NET.
 It can also run and compile under Mono [https://www.mono-project.com], an open source implementation of the open .NET standards for C# and the CLI.